 Wash and roughly chop the coriander.

 Add chilli oil to dressing and mix well.
-Depending on how much spice you like, you can also adjust the level.
+You can also adjust the spice level depending on how much you like.

 How to Assemble the Salad

 In a mixing bowl, add shredded poached chicken, cabbage, cucumber and carrot together.

 Mix together with the chilli garlic salad dressing.
 Make sure all poached chicken and vegetables are fully coated with dressing.

 Scatter with chopped spring onion and coriander and toss together.